br3ndonland/udacity-fsnd-sql-logs/logs-methods.md

 (3 rows)
 ```

-Next, I continued iterating to get my first successful join of `log` and `articles`:
+Next, I continued iterating to get my first join of `log` and `articles`:

 ```sql
 news=> select title, num from (select substr(path, 10), count(*) as num from log where path !='/' group by path order by num desc limit 3) as hits, articles limit 3;